Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

+We begin by assessing the performance of the predictive model on the validation period (2020--2021), which serves two purposes: it allows us to select the optimal probability thresholds $\tau_z$ for each zone, and it provides a basis for filtering out zones where the model fails to generate economically meaningful signals.

+Table~\ref{tab:validation_summary} reports, for each zone, the number of trades and average P\&L per trade on the validation period.
+The results reveal substantial heterogeneity across zones: while some zones generate consistently positive average P\&L, others exhibit negative or near-zero performance, suggesting that the predictive model lacks sufficient discriminatory power in those zones.
+To avoid carrying forward signals that are not economically validated, we exclude any zone for which the average out-of-sample P\&L on the validation period is negative.
+This conservative filtering criterion ensures that only zones where the model has demonstrated predictive value are included in the test period, reducing the risk of overfitting to noise.
+As reported in Table~\ref{tab:validation_summary}, this leads us to exclude the North zone for INC predictions and the Long Island zone for DEC predictions.

-Notably, the {optimal strategy} does not trade each zone in isolation.
-While the predictive model assigns to every zone--hour a directional signal (INC for negative predicted DART and DEC for positive predicted DART), the executed trades are determined jointly across zones.
+Having identified the zones with validated predictive signals, we now apply the optimal trading strategy of Section~\ref{sec:scaling-impact} to determine position sizes.
+A key feature of this strategy is that trades are determined jointly across zones, rather than independently for each zone.
+More precisely, while the predictive model assigns to every zone--hour a directional signal (DEC for negative predicted DART and INC for positive predicted DART), the executed trades are determined jointly across zones.
 In particular, it may allocate a position whose sign differs from the local predicted direction.
 For example, it can place a DEC in one zone while taking an INC in another, even when both zones individually exhibit positive expected DART spreads.
 This behavior is driven by the system-wide impact penalty $k_{\rm E}$: by taking offsetting positions, the strategy reduces aggregate exposure and associated costs, allowing risk to be concentrated in zones where marginal price impact is lowest.